Master of Science in Psychology

 Policies

-Prior to enrolling in the Master of Science in Psychology program with an addictions or industrial/organizational psychology concentration requiring a practicum or field placement rotation, you must:
+Before enrolling in either the addictions or industrial/organizational psychology concentration requiring a practicum or field placement rotation, you must pass a criminal background check.

 Progression Requirements